-As can be seen from Table 6-5 there are some exceedances of the night-time limit.
+As can be seen from the table there are a number of exceedances of the night-time limit.
 In order to determine if these exceedances were related to wind turbine noise a sample of the files was examined for 'other' noise sources.
 The results of this sampling indicated that a significant number of the events reported in the table were due to factors other than wind turbine noise, e.g. cars passing during the measurement period, animal noises, etc.